The MS program begins three times each year: Fall, Spring and Summer semesters.

 Please note: students may be accepted on a provisional admission basis if some requirements have not yet been met at the time of application.

 Graduate Record Examination Score

-An official score on the Graduate Record Examination revised General Test is required and official results must be sent directly to our office.
+An official score on the Graduate Record Examination revised General Test is required and official results must be sent directly to KU by the testing agency.
 The following minimum scores are recommended: Verbal Reasoning-150, Quantitative Reaoning-150, Analytical Writing-4.0.

 For GRE information, visit www.gre.org.

 A cumulative undergraduate grade-point average of 3.0 on a 4.0 scale for college course work is required for admission.

 The Joint Commission on Accreditation of Healthcare Organizations requires all incoming students to pay for a background check.
 This one-time fee must be paid directly to the company performing the background investigation.
 You will be asked to provide information and make the payment once you have been officially accepted into the program.
 For more information, please see the School of Health Professions Background Check Instructions.

 An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. while applying for permanent residency.
 Additional requirements and documentation, such as proof of English language proficiency, are required for international students to become eligible for KU programs.
 Please review the information for international students before applying.